 When it comes to the Wild West of Ireland, there is plenty to be surprised about.

-But according to our alumni “Wild Westies”; or people who travel with us on a Wild West Irish Tour, nothing is more surprising than these top three [technically four] things:
+But according to our alumni “Wild Westies”, people who travel with us on a Wild West Irish Tour, nothing is more surprising than these top four things:

 Nestled against the bosom of Knocknarea, accessible to locals and those who know the area well, this niche of fantasy sparks the imagination with possibilities.
 It is one part enchanting hiking trail, another part unexpected mystery.
 Enormous trees older than time itself part to allow visitors safe passage through winding paths and sunlight-drenched thickets.
 Golden hues find their way amidst the greens, and the grand finale is an open cleave through the mountain itself that looks as though some great machine shaped a tunnel through the wilds.